singular-gpispace/gspc-bb/README.md

 This package provides a massively parallel implementation of the Buchbergers test.
 The application relies on the task-based workflow provided by [GPI-Space](http://www.gpi-space.de/) for task coordination, and uses the computer algebra  system [Singular](https://www.singular.uni-kl.de/) for computational tasks.

+We also provide a massively parallel [Buchberger algorithm](https://github.com/singular-gpispace/gspc-bb/README.md).
+Here we compute from a given generating system a Gröbner basis.

 This application  uses the Singular dynamic module implemented by Lukas Ristau from  the repository [framework](https://github.com/singular-gpispace/framework)